PRESIDENT

 studies of the impact of the

-waste/cement kiln market.
+regulations on the hazardous waste/cement kiln market.

 - Prepared